ankitchamke/100-days-of-code/README.md

 - Implemented if-elif-else logic to check win/loss conditions
 - Learned and applied game logic using number patterns
 - Tried a shortened version of win condition with math expressions

 ---

+### Day 12: June 16, 2025 Monday)
+**Today's Progress:**
+- Practiced JavaScript conditional logic using if, else if, and else
+- Built logic for a Blackjack card game (checking sums for 21)
+- Simulated game messages using if-else conditions
+- Wrote conditional checks for club entry and birthday card eligibility
+- Learned about Boolean variables and how they influence decision-making in functions

+---